 Symptoms of fibromyalgia in men can range from mild to debilitating.
 They may vary from person-to-person and can include:

 When to see a doctor

-Because fibromyalgia symptoms can resemble the symptoms of other disorders and may not be severe, it can be difficult for a man to know when to see a doctor.
+Fibromyalgia symptoms can be similar to the symptoms of other conditions.
+If the symptoms are not severe, it can be hard to know when to see a doctor.